LaibaBasit008/portal/README.md

     $ \c systersdb;
     $ GRANT ALL PRIVILEGES ON DATABASE systersdb to <the name>;
     ```
 8. Fill in the database details in `systers_portal/systers_portal/settings/dev.py`.
-Fill `Username` and `Password` values set while creating `systerdb` database in Step 6.
 9. Run `export SECRET_KEY=foobarbaz` in your terminal, ideally the secret key
   should be 40 characters long, unique and unpredictable.
 Optionally to set the
   shell variable every time you activate the virtualenv, edit `venv/bin/activate`